rustedwizard/Hash-Calculator/README.md

     * parameter name: the name of the algorithm, this will be used as algorithm name.

-    * parameter hashClass: the class which implement the IHashCalculator interface.
+    * parameter hashClass: instance of class which implement the IHashCalculator interface.

 # HashCalculator Version 1.x.x.x